- Side Effects

 Geriatric Dosage Forms and Strengths:

-- Treatment for under 75 years: Not to exceed 300 mg of medicine per day; immediate release; use great caution with extended release formulation of this medicine
+- Treatment for under 75 years: Not to exceed 300 mg of medicine per day; immediate release; use great caution with the extended-release formulation of this medicine

 What Are Side Effects Associated with Using Tramadol (Ultram)?